KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 With tech funding having dried up, teams have limited budget and time.

 He said that "Django really shines when the money is tight.
-Django is the framework for perfectionists with deadlines...
+Django is the framework for perfectionists with deadlines.
 When these deadlines are financial, all the more so.
 Django is the perfect framework for our post zero interest rate world. "

 By leveraging Django, you can get as much done as teams using more complex stacks.